 Best for quick results: Accredited Debt Relief

 Accredited Debt Relief offers standard debt settlement plans, but it can also assist with debt consolidation, debt management and bankruptcy.
-A qualified expert will look over your situation and walk you through your options and anticipated costs before you decide to commit.
+A qualified expert will review your situation and walk you through your options and anticipated costs before you commit.

 4 debt relief options to consider

 Here’s a basic overview of four debt relief strategies consumers could consider.

 For the most part, debt relief companies can’t do anything for you that you can’t do yourself.
-It’s possible for you to call your creditors and try to negotiate a lower interest rate on your own.
+You can call your creditors and try to negotiate a lower interest rate on your own.

 Debt settlement companies ask you to stop paying on your credit cards and other debts and start saving those payments in a separate savings account instead.
 The company will then work on your behalf, negotiating to let you settle your debts for less than what you owe.